SAP-archive/teched2020-DAT262/exercises/ex1/README.md

 21. In the ***Fact Sheet***, which provides some more overview and statistical information about the new file, go to tab ***Data Preview***.<br><br>
 ![](/exercises/ex1/images/ex1-049b.JPG)<br><br>

 22. Now you can see that the EPM Customer data got loaded into the target file in S3.
-Success!<br><br>
+Success!
+While the Pipeline is running, this file would get automatically updated with each change in the S/4HANA data sources (the tables `SNWD_SO`, `SNWD_SO_I`, `SNWD_PD`, `SNWD_TEXTS` joined through the ABAP CDS View `Z_CDS_SO_SOI_Delta`)<br><br>
 ![](/exercises/ex1/images/ex1-050b.JPG)<br><br>

 **Congratulations!** You have created the Sales Order extraction from a delta-enabled, more complex ABAP CDS View into the S3 Object Store.
-Because you have chosen the transfer mode ***"Replication"*** in the CDS Reader operator configuration, the Pipeline has conducted the Initial Load waits for changes in the S/HANA EPM Sales Order object as long as it is running.
+Because you have chosen the transfer mode ***"Replication"*** in the CDS Reader operator configuration, the Pipeline has conducted the Initial Load and then waits for any changes (inserts, updates, deletions) in the S/HANA EPM Sales Order object as long as it is running.

 As a next step, you will enrich the Sales Order Data with Customer Details (Name and Legal Form) during the Replication process.